 Works in a collaborative, open, flexible and sharing space to ensure objectives are met.
 Teamwork in this instance includes the active and encouraged participation of young LGBTQI+ people.
-When appropriate works in partnership with external agencies and service providers to support young LGBTQI+ people.
+When appropriate works in partnership with external agencies / service providers to support young LGBTQI+ people.
+Understands the necessity for continual self-learning and professional development.